-Graham named his Fremantle home Richmond House, apparently giving rise to the name of that locality, which later because one of the four wards of the town of East Fremantle.
-He may be even better known, however, due to his role as a second in the colony's only fatal duel, between William Nairne Clark, a solicitor, and George French Johnson, a merchant, on 18 August 1832, when Clark's shot was (24 hours later) fatal to Johnson.
+Graham may perhaps be best known due to his role as a second in the colony's only fatal duel, between William Nairne Clark, a solicitor, and George French Johnson, a merchant, on 18 August 1832, when Clark's shot was (24 hours later) fatal to Johnson.

 Graham, Allen 2005, 'Early duels of Fremantle', Fremantle Studies, 4: 95-106.